OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 :::hint
 In this example, the load balancer is shared between both the `Test` and the `Production` environment.
 To route traffic to the correct place, a different TCP Port is used at the load balancer to identify the intended environment.
 - Port `8080` is used for traffic destined for the `Test` environment.
-- Port `80` is used for traffic destined for the `Production` environment
+- Port `80` is used for traffic destined for the `Production` environment.
 :::

 ### Load balancer target pools